arvidjohansson83/Modular_Trading_Architecture/docs/architecture_overview.md

 The index modules therefore serve as both a **practical trading component** and a **research driver** within the architecture.

 ---

+### **3. Trend Module**

+The trend module extends the session module with a structured, two‑position architecture designed to capture both immediate movement and extended trends.

+Core features:
+- **Two independent positions** (TP‑leg and trend‑leg)
+- **Split‑risk allocation** with deterministic sizing
+- **Structural trailing logic** based on break‑of‑structure (BOS) events
+- **5‑minute update cycle** for controlled, non‑reactive adjustments
+- **Fallback validation** to ensure safe state transitions
+- **ADX‑based contextual logging** (context only, not decision‑making)

+Technical characteristics:
+- Fully deterministic trailing behaviour
+- Symbol‑agnostic logic that adapts to volatility without curve‑fitting
+- Seamless integration with both forex and index modules
+- Designed to avoid noise‑driven exits and maintain structural integrity

+The trend module activates **only after a session entry is triggered**, and is engineered to capture extended movement when volatility supports it — without sacrificing reproducibility or control.

+---

 ### **4. Backtesting Engine**